 Creating a Strong Culture in Your Dental Practice

-Mention “culture” to many dentists and it brings back dental school memories of how they determined what organisms were causing what disease and what antimicrobial could be used to combat the disease.
+Mention “culture” to many dentists and it brings back dental school memories.

-Actually, the culture of a dental office is the personality that defines what it’s like to work there, how the staff treats their patients, and what the staff’s fundamental beliefs and work ethics are.
+Dental office culture s a personality that defines what it’s like to work there, how the staff treats their patients, and what the staff’s fundamental beliefs and work ethics are.
 One of the challenges of growth in dental businesses, whether in one or multiple locations, is maintaining the culture.

 All it takes is leadership!

 The leader needs to align with the culture and model any desired behaviors.
-A leader’s values, actions, and development of his or her team need to visibly reinforce the culture of the organization.
-A leader has the ability to make or break an organization.
+A leader’s values, actions, and development of his or her team need to reinforce its culture visibly.
+A leader can make or break an organization.

 Through leading by example, the leader sets the tone for the company’s culture every day.
-One of the biggest factors that can hinder a leader’s ability to effectively drive results is failing to align with, act on, or uphold the organization’s values.
+One of the most significant factors that can hinder a leader’s ability to drive results effectively is failing to align with, act on, or uphold the organization’s values.

-Poor leadership can reinforce the wrong values, behaviors, and attitudes, creating interferences that can lead to a toxic culture and create discord between an office’s image and how it actually operates.
-Most consultants would say if the culture is not great, it doesn’t matter what system is used or how well it is implemented, because it will never stick.
+Poor leadership can reinforce the wrong values, behaviors, and attitudes, creating interferences that can lead to a toxic culture and generate discord between an office’s image and its operations.
+Most consultants would say if the culture is not great, it doesn’t matter what system is in place or how well it works because it will never stick.

 Leadership and culture are the crosshairs that, when coordinated, can make for a competitive advantage in a competitive market.

-Here are some steps you can take to start
+Here are 9 steps you can take to start creating a strong culture in your dental practice

-Show genuine interest and concern—Connect with the emotional side of the workforce, which creates a shared sense of purpose and motivation.
+Show genuine interest and concern—Connect with the workforce’s emotional side, which creates a shared sense of purpose and motivation.

 Never ask someone to do something you wouldn’t do yourself.
 If the office staff has to stay late for a patient and they’re behind on closing the day, grab a vacuum and help.